 Nail clubbing — nail tends to be raised and circular and instead of coming straight out, it curves down — a sign of low oxygen in the blood or lung disorder, inflammatory bowel disease, cardiovascular disease, liver disorders or AIDS.

-Koilonychia or Spoon nails — characterized by reverse curvature or a significant dip in the middle of your nail capable of retaining a drop of water — sign of iron deficiency anemia, heart disease, hypothyroidism, or a liver condition (hemochromatosis) where your body absorbs too much iron from the food you eat.
+Koilonychia or Spoon-nails — characterized by reverse curvature or a significant dip in the middle of your nail capable of retaining a drop of water — a sign of iron deficiency anemia, heart disease, hypothyroidism, or a liver condition (hemochromatosis) where your body absorbs too much iron from the food you eat.

-Beau’s lines — horizontal lines run cross the nail.
-The indentations can appear when growth at the area under the cuticle is interrupted by injury or severe illness such as uncontrolled diabetes, vascular disease, high fever like scarlet fever, mumps, measles or pneumonia.
-Could also be a sign of zinc or protein deficiency.
+Beau’s lines — horizontal lines running across the nail.
+Indentations can appear when growth at the area under the cuticle is interrupted by injury or severe illness such as uncontrolled diabetes, vascular disease, high fever like scarlet fever, mumps, measles or pneumonia.
+It could also be a sign of zinc or protein deficiency.

 Loose nails — due to injury, infection or a reaction to a particular drug or consumer product, such as nail hardeners or adhesives, thyroid disease or psoriasis.
 Nails become loose and separate from the nail bed.
 The separated part becomes opaque with a white, yellow or green tinge.